isaackogan/TikTokLive/README.md

 ## Video Tutorial

 The following is a video tutorial produced by [@Vyler](https://www.youtube.com/channel/UCh8JuEPtb0oBeVv2nt6Y96A) on YouTube that makes use of this API.
 Thank you to him for his hard work!
+Please note that this was not produced by [@isaackogan](https://github.com/isaackogan).
+All questions should be directed to Vyler!

 [![YouTube Tutorial](https://img.youtube.com/vi/gubvklbZFTU/0.jpg)](https://www.youtube.com/watch?v=gubvklbZFTU)